DallasHoff/gmac/content/home.md

 **Learn confidence, self-defense, discipline, fitness and agility, and maybe break some boards at                       Griffin Martial Arts Center in Griffin, Georgia!**

-We have evening and Saturday martial arts classes for the whole family.
-We also host daytime fitness classes in TRX suspension fitness and aerial yoga, and personal training appointments.
+In our facility in Griffin we have evening and Saturday martial arts classes for the whole family - Tae kwon do, Tang Soo Do, boxing instruction.
+We also host Gravity Studios @ GMAC!

 Follow us on Facebook [@GriffinMartialArtsCenter](https://www.facebook.com/griffinmartialartscenter/) [](https://www.instagram.com/gmac1454/) for announcements about classes and events.